 The complexity of trauma, risk and vulnerabilities for families and communities requires intensive, multicomponent approaches that combine support and collaboration.
 In this course, students will investigate and critique evidence-based family and community programs, practices and strategies.
 They will experience and utilise assessment and screening tools, developing a theory of change/program logic for a particular issue or service.
-Students will have an opportunity to develop professional communication skills through intensive practical sessions.
+Students will have an opportunity to develop professional communication skills.

 HLSC3243 is the third course in a 3-year sequence (HLSC1243, HLSC2243, HLSC3243) that seeks to prepare students for a rapidly changing world of practice and for multi-faceted new jobs with a focus on families and communities.